Laravel vs Symfony: Which Is the Best PHP Framework for Enterprise Development?

 The Rise of the PHP Framework

 Efficient and feature-rich frameworks gave PHP a number of new capabilities and characteristics that would prove essential for large-scale and enterprise adoption.
-They include:
+Advantages include:

 - the increased developer availability that comes from large-scale uptake

 - the ability to organize and re-use code

 - the capacity to develop scalable and resilient projects at greater speed

 - a mature ecosystem of supporting tools and third-party resources